 How do I become a volunteer attorney?
 Click on the tab that says PROGRAMS to view different providers of legal services to low-income people in Miami OR click the tab that says VOLUNTEER ATTORNEYS to sign up directly on dadecountyprobono.org for a specific case type you are interested in handling and we will match you up in that area of law.
 We have over 100 cases available for immediate placement and new features are being rolled out daily.
 Once you register and we verify that you are a member of the bar in good standing, you will have access to cases, mentors and much more.
-If you are interested in accepting a case right away, need a password to peruse our available cases or have other questions about a specific matter, please email email@example.com.
+We work in conjunction with other websites and organizations to provide a comprehensive list of opportunities for individual attorneys and firms.
+If you are interested in accepting a case right away, or have questions about a specific matter, please email firstname.lastname@example.org.

 Can I collect a fee?
 Pro bono clients are indigent and should not be charged fees unless you determine that they are over income and not eligible for free services and have notified the referring agency as such.
 Different agencies may have their own policies so if you receive a case from an agency check their policy but the general rule is that no client should ever be charged a fee.
 At times, however, volunteers may seek to recover fees and costs from opposing parties and statutorily mandated fees when appropriate and may remit these to dadecountyprobono.org to help defray costs associated with administering the program.
 Please notify us immediately if recovery of fees and/or costs are anticipated.
 Please consider us when any type of fees or awards may arise.